-One way to do this is by adding a no spend period into your monthly budget.
+One way to do this is by adding a no spend day or week into your monthly budget.

-In order for your no spend period to be successful, you must be prepared.
+In order for your no-spend period to be successful, you must be prepared.

-A no spend period might actually include some spending on necessary items, such as gas or groceries.
+A no-spend period might actually include some spending on necessary items, such as gas or groceries.

 Determine the length the no spend period will last – a day, week or even month

 If you are a beginner, I would start with a small goal.
 This leads to more success!

 This could include a no spend day or weekend or my personal favorite, a no spend work week.

 I find it easiest for myself to save money during the work week.